SubhadeepSantra1998/EnglishSpeakingTutor/README.md

 - Detailed feedback for each answer option
 - Progress tracking through questions
 - Ability to restart the quiz
+- Timer progress indicator for each question based on difficulty:
+  - Easy: 30 seconds
+  - Medium: 20 seconds
+  - Hard: 15 seconds
+- Interactive feedback bottom sheet that displays:
+  - Whether the answer is correct or incorrect
+  - The correct answer when incorrect
+  - Detailed explanation
+  - Navigation options to continue or restart

 ## Setup Instructions